 General

 The content of a Relationships part shall be an XML document.
-The requirements (including MCE processing before validation and subsequent processing) specified in §8.2.5 apply.
+The requirements (including MCE processing before validation and subsequent processing) specified in §8.2.5apply.

-After the removal of any extensions by an MCE processor as specified in ISO/IEC 29500-3, a Relationships part shall be a schema-valid XML document against opc-relationships.xsd, as described in Annex C.
+After the removal of any extensions by an MCE processor as specified in ISO/IEC 29500-3, a Relationships part shall be a schema-valid XML document against opc-relationships.xsd (see Annex C).

 An xml:base attribute shall not exist in the output document resulting from any MCE processing (as specified in ISO/IEC 29500-3) of the Relationships part.